kubeflow/website/content/docs/gke/deploy/deploy-cli.md

 ### GCP service accounts

-Creating a deployment using `kfctl` creates three service accounts in your GCP project.
-These service accounts are created using the [principle of least privilege](https://en.wikipedia.org/wiki/Principle_of_least_privilege).
+The kfctl deployment process creates three service accounts in your GCP project.
+These service accounts follow the [principle of least privilege](https://en.wikipedia.org/wiki/Principle_of_least_privilege).
-The three service accounts are:
+The service accounts are:

 * `${KF_NAME}-admin` is used for some admin tasks like configuring the load balancers.
 The principle is that this account is needed to deploy Kubeflow but